 - /var/log/phonehome/phonehome0.log.
 Resides on each device in the PhoneHome configuration.
 This log file stores the date and time that devices are added to or removed from the PhoneHome configuration and each configuration action, including token generation, device registration, and configuration data synchronization, performed for each device.
 This log is rotated daily. - /var/log/phonehome/phonehome<device ID>.log.
 Resides on the Database Server.
 This log file stores an entry for each action requested by or performed on a specific device (specified by device ID).
-This log is rotated daily. - /home/\$USER/logs/shell.log.
-Resides in the home directory of each PhoneHome Database Server and each PhoneHome Data Collector.
-This log file stores information about registration operations and periodic checks performed by the Data Collectors.
-SL1 auto-rotates these log files when they exceed 512MB, to prevent the log file from filling the /home partition. - /var/log/phonehome/ph_watchdog.log.
+This log is rotated daily. - Log files that store information about registration operations and periodic checks performed by the Data Collectors reside in the directories listed below.
+These log files are auto-rotated when they exceed 10MB. - /var/log/ph_shell_collector.
+Contains shell logs from users in group em7-ph-collectors (Data Collectors). - /var/log/ph_shell_local.
+Contains shell logs for users in group em7-ph-local (the phonehome0 and phonehomerequest users). - /var/log/ph_shell_database/.
+Contains shell logs for users in group em7-ph-cdb (Database Servers) - /var/log/phonehome/commands.log.
+Stores the log entries about each phonehome command executed on that appliance. - o /var/log/phonehome/

+• /var/log/phonehome/ph_watchdog.log.
 Resides on the Database Server.
 This log file stores information about the watchdog service.
 This log is rotated daily.